MarziaSevieri/Marzia-Sevieri/README.md

 ### 🌟 About Me

-I'm a data-driven problem solver with a background in nutrition and market research, recently retrained through the Data Technician Bootcamp.
-I enjoy turning messy datasets into clear visuals and actionable insights — especially in health, sustainability, and consumer behaviour.

-Currently exploring:
+I am an adaptable and motivated individual with an MSc in Market Research and Analytics.
+My background includes expertise in quantitative research methods and experimental design, developed through academic training and thesis projects.
+I’ve also gained technical skills in data analysis using tools such as SPSS, Power BI, and Qualtrics.

+In addition to my academic experience, I’ve worked in sales, client services, and product promotion across diverse industries.
+Most recently, I retrained through a Data Technician Bootcamp, where I focused on developing practical skills in:

 - 📊 Power BI dashboards for real-world decision-making
 - 🐍 Python for automation and data cleaning
+- 🧠 SQL for querying, filtering, and organising datasets
 - ☁️ Microsoft Azure for cloud-based analytics

 ---